Soft launch

 A soft launch, also known as a soft opening, is a preview release of a product or service to a limited audience prior to the general public.
 Soft-launching a product is sometimes used to gather data or customer feedback, prior to making it widely available during an official release or grand opening.
 A company may also choose a soft launch to test the functionality of a product, allowing adjustments to be made before a wider release and marketing efforts are implemented.

 Computer-related

 When implementing a soft launch strategy, a company releases a product with little or no marketing.
 A soft launch permits a company to react to customer demands quickly and effectively, introducing new features which will ultimately make the product successful.
 For companies with a limited budget, a soft launch can allow them to focus on product development rather than marketing.

 Websites

-Soft launches can be used with websites to help roll out new features, test or tweak a design (or possible redesign) allowing a design which users dislike to be quietly retired.
-Changes can also be made to increase the functionality of the website and respond to user requests.
-Gmail, for example, was soft launched in 2005 and fully launched one year later.
+Soft launches can take multiple forms depending on the product strategy.
+A popular approach is a Beta Launch, where a limited group of users is invited to test upcoming features and provide feedback.
+Platforms like Product Hunt are frequently used to gather early traction and real-user opinions during this phase.
+Another method is an MVP (Minimum Viable Product) Launch, where a simplified version of the product is released to validate market demand often shared with early adopters through communities like Hacker News.
+Across all soft-launch strategies, clear communication is key to building anticipation.
+A simple and effective way to create hype is with countdown timers on websites, landing pages, or emails.
+Embeddable timers signal that something new is coming and boost engagement during the soft launch phase.
+Tools like CountdownShare let you quickly create and embed customizable countdowns for beta launches, MVP releases, early-access events, and more.
+By combining multiple soft-launch strategies Beta testing, MVP releases, early-access roll outs, and clear communication, you create a more reliable path to engagement, feedback, and a stronger final launch.